shehreendheda/katacoda-scenarios/logsintrov2/collectlogs/step2.md

           com.datadoghq.ad.instances: '[{"nginx_status_url": "http://%%host%%:%%port%%/nginx_status"}]'
     ```

-    But what about the `api` and `thinker` services of the application?
-There are no logs in the Log List for these services.
+    But what about the `thinker-api` and `thinker-microservice` sources in the application?
+There are no logs for these in the Log List.

 5. Click the **Terminal 2** tab.
 Then, click each of these commands to run them in the terminal.